jonathananolan/readabsmicrodata/README.md

 ```

 This function will bind together every year of your dataset into one big dataframe that contains every year of the HES or the SIH.
-Easy to remember variable names have been created for the most commonly used variables.
+Easy to remember names have been created for the most commonly used variables.

-For less common variables, the original variable name has been kept, with the addition of a suffix for the latest year in which that variable appears in the dataset: e.g. famcomp_2017. variables with the same name from earlier years are only assinged to famcomp_2017 where both the variable name and the label are similar.
+For less common variables, the original name has been kept, with the addition of a suffix for the year, e.g. famcomp_2017.
+Where variables are used in multiple years, and the variable label is very similar in both years, the most recent year is assigned to variables for both years.
 This reduces the risk of merging two variables with the same name that different meanings across different years.

-When you run read_abs_microdata a data dictionary will be created to help you compare each variable and understand what years contain which variables.
+When you run read_abs_microdata a data dictionary will be created to help you compare each variable.
+There's no subsitute for reading the ABS microdata userguide and checking for changes, but this is a good start.